 You'll also be asked questions and the tribunal will then make its decision.
 You'll receive the outcome of this within six weeks.

 What if I find further supporting documentation after making my initial case?

-This is your opportunity to send further relevant documentation to the FTT or make another relevant person available at the hearing.
+This is your opportunity to send further relevant documentation to the FTT or make another representative available at the next hearing.